 If there’s one thing science teaches you, it’s how to learn something new.
 This time, instead of exploring how neurons fire or why volcanoes explode, you need to learn what science writers actually do and how they do it.

 A good place to start is a literature review, including Carl Zimmer’s note to beginning writers and Ed Yong’s collection of science-writer origin stories.
+[Editor’s note: Yong’s original “On the Origin of Science Writers” blog post is defunct, but TON worked with him to create a new collection of origin stories, which was published in February 2021.]
 You could also study Irion’s recent journal article, geared specifically toward scientists with an interest in communication.
 And you should pick up a copy of the excellent Science Writers’ Handbook.

 Next, do some fieldwork and meet some science writers in their natural environment.
 Irion recommends joining a local science-writing group (most major metropolitan areas have one), or reaching out to the people who handle media relations (often called communications, outreach, or public information officers) at your institution or company.
 They can give you a sense of the differences between public relations and journalism, and they often have experience with both.